carbon-language/carbon-lang/docs/designs/language-design-overview.md

 > [p0016](https://github.com/carbon-language/carbon-lang/pull/17) and link to
 > its docs when they land.

+#### Naming conventions

+We would like to have widespread and consistent naming conventions across Carbon code to the extent possible.
+This is for the same core reason as naming conventions are provided in most major style guides.
+Even migrating existing C++ code at-scale presents a significant opportunity to converge even more broadly and we're interested in pursuing this if viable.

+Our current proposed naming convention, which we at least are attempting to follow within Carbon documentation in order to keep code samples as consistent as possible:

+- `UpperCamelCase` for names of compile-time resolved constants, such that they can participate in the type system and type checking of the program.
+- `lower_snake_case` for names of run-time resolved values.

+As an example, an integer that is a compile-time constant sufficient to use in the construction a compile-time array size might be named `N`, where an integer that is not available as part of the type system would be named `n`, even if it happened to be immutable or only take on a single value.
+Functions and most types will be in `UpperCamelCase`, but a type where only run-time type information queries are available would end up as `lower_snake_case`.

+We only use `UpperCamelCase` and `lower_snake_case` (skipping other variations on both snake-case and camel-case naming conventions) because these two have the most significant visual separation.
+For example, the value of adding `lowerCamelCase` for another set seems low given the small visual difference provided.

+The rationale for the specific division between the two isn't a huge or fundamental concept, but it stems from a convention in Ruby where constants are named with a leading capital letter.
+The idea is that it mirrors the English language capitalization of proper nouns: the name of a constant refers to a _specific_ value that is precisely resolved at compile time, not just to _some_ value.
+For example, there are many different _shires_ in Britain, but Frodo comes from the _Shire_ -- a specific fictional region.

+> **Note**: We need some consist pattern while writing documentation, but the
+> specific one proposed here still needs to be fully considered.

+#### Aliasing of names

 Naming is one of the things that most often requires careful management over time -- things tend to get renamed and moved around.
 Carbon provides a fully general name aliasing facility to declare a new name as an alias for a value.